 -(S)- Origins.
 DEFSMAC was established in April 1964 by a Department of Defense directive, signed by then Secretary of Defense, Robert Mc-Namara.
 The directive provided for a "management arrangement to (a) task and technically control DoD missile and space intelligence collection and processing activities directed against foreign missile and space activities and (b) provide current analysis and reporting of foreign missile and space events."
 Since World War II, the Soviet Union had been conducting an everincreasing research and development effort into the military use of missiles, and, as first evidenced by SPUTNIK I in 1957, the use of satellites in space.
 Paralleling this growth in Soviet R&D were increases in the number and level of sophistication of United States Sigint and non-Sigint intelligence systems directed against these missile and space launches.
 Although directed primarily at missile and space targets, these various collection activities were not always closely coordinated.
 As the number of observed launches the volume of intelligence reports related to each event likewise grew.
 For a given event, Defense Department executives often received more reports than there were collectors, each presenting only a fragmentary, and sometimes contradictory, view of the event.
 DEFSMAC was created in an attempt to stem this tide and give the total DoD collection effort some coordinated guidance (and thus optimize collection resource use) and to provide centralized and authoritative reporting to the United States community.
 DEFSMAC was to be formed from elements and personnel from DIA and NSA.
 It was also to carry out previous responsibilities in reporting and collection guidance/tasking of DIA and NSA for both Sigint and non-Sigint Functional Design.
+The functional de-(S-CCO)

-The functional de-(S-CCO) sign and work procedures for DEFSMAC are not unlike those of an information clearinghouse.
-From most of the collection resources that we work with and from a number of national intelligence, scientific and technical (S&T) centers, DEFSMAC receives a constant flow of information related to foreign missile and space activities.
-This information may be in the form of of information related to foreign missile and space activities.
-This information may be in the form of to sort all of this information and take appropriate action on it.
+(S-CCO) Functional Design.
+The functional design and work procedures for DEFSMAC are not unlike those of an information clearinghouse.
+From most of the collection resources that we work with and from a number of national intelligence, scientific and technical (S&T) centers, DEFSMAC receives a constant flow of information related to foreign missile and space to sort all of this information and take appropriate

-(b) (3) - 50 USC 403
+(b) (3)-50 USC 403

-(b) (3) - 18 USC 798
+(b) (3) -18 USC 798